zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 - Lab 1: Login to Oracle Cloud
 - Lab 2: Generate SSH Key
 - Lab 3: Create Compute Instance
 - Lab 4: Environment Setup
+- Lab 5: Data Visualization

 Also , this lab assumes you have a connection created to the Converged DB from OAS.
-Refer to  Step 1 of [OAS Lab5 : Data Visualization](?lab=oas-lab-5-data-visualization)
+Refer to  Step 3 of [Lab 4 : Environment Setup](?lab=oas-lab-5-data-visualization)

 Below data objects are available in Converged Database.